 But we all should pay more attention to our livers.

 These days we’re giving our poor overworked livers more of a workout than ever before.
-Processed foods, environmental toxins and stress all can take their toll on your liver’s health.
+Processed foods, environmental toxins, and stress all can take their toll on your liver’s health.

-4 ridiculously easy ways to support liver health
+Simple ways to support liver health

 1. Drink coffee: